Fun Ways To Develop Personal Accountability For Wellness

 The first step to being accountable is deciding what you’d like to achieve, and what you’re staying accountable for.
 Do you want to get fitter, or maybe develop mindfulness in your everyday life?

 You may like to reflect on how you’re feeling overall, and try to determine what it is you need most.
-Remember that leading a healthy lifestyle is an ongoing journey, and you can start as small or as big as you like.
+Remember that being healthy is an ongoing journey, and you can start as small or as big as you like.
 Be kind to yourself and don’t be afraid to just start!